 - Narrowing the achievement gap

 In order to create a positive school climate, schools need to provide safe and supportive environments free from bias that provide opportunities for social emotional learning, connection to supportive adults, and civic engagement; and offer strong relationships, inclusive community, trauma informed policies, positive discipline practices, and high expectations for academic achievement.
-The New Jersey State Bar Foundation provides comprehensive programming that support schools in establishing: 1.
+The New Jersey State Bar Foundation provides comprehensive programming that support New Jersey schools in establishing: 1.
 Strong conflict resolution and peer mediation programs.
 2. Active school climate teams and solid anti-bullying policies.
-3. Relevant character education and anti-bias programming suitable for differing school populations.
+3. Relevant social and emotional learning and anti-bias programming suitable for differing school populations.